Eugene Chang, MD

 Professor, Otolaryngology

-Dr. Chang enjoys golfing, biking, swimming, reading, traveling and spending time outside in beautiful Tucson, Arizona with his wife, Dr. Esther Kim, and their four children.
+Dr. Chang enjoys golfing, biking, swimming, reading, traveling and spending time outside in beautiful Tucson with his wife, Dr. Esther Kim, and their four children.

 Degree(s)